 1 Really, delaying it for another two months wouldn't 2 have made a huge difference.
-As I say, I was mindful that this was something that he was indicating that he 3 was very stressed about.
-If I was doing it again, 4 5 I would say no, actually, I'm sorry, but your appraisal 16:30 6 is ten months late already, another couple of months 7 isn't going to matter.
+As I say, I was mindful 3 that this was something that he was indicating that he 4 was very stressed about.
+If I was doing it again, 5 I would say no, actually, I'm sorry, but your appraisal 16:30 6 is ten months late already, another couple of months 7 isn't going to matter.
 I do think that he contributed 8 to delays.

-I think whilst we didn't get the statement to him in 10 16:30 11 time, and that is entirely our fault, you know, 12 I absolutely accept that, we had those notes and that 13 statement should have been got to him, and probably my 14 fault - clarifying that very specifically - but the fact is other information was available by that time to 16:31 15 16 him, and he could have had a lot of his responses 17 prepared and drawn up and ready to go, waiting for that 18 statement.
+9 10 I think whilst we didn't get the statement to him in 16:30 11 time, and that is entirely our fault, you know, 12 I absolutely accept that, we had those notes and that 13 statement should have been got to him, and probably my 14 fault - clarifying that very specifically - but the 15 fact is other information was available by that time to 16:31 16 him, and he could have had a lot of his responses 17 prepared and drawn up and ready to go, waiting for that 18 statement.
 The statement was sent to him and there was 19 still a period of delay.
-So, I don't think it's entirely fair to say that none of it was Mr. O'Brien's 20 16:31 I don't think that is a fair comment.
-21 fault.
-22 225 Do you agree with the opinion of the Grievance Panel, Q. 23 and it's repeated, I suppose, a similar sentiment in 24 the review of the grievance -- maybe just in fairness I 25 will bring this up for your attention, AOB-50034.
-16.31 26 There was a Grievance Panel and then that grievance decision was reviewed.
-At 5.8 to 5.9, this is the 27 decision of the Review Panel.
-It comments on what the 28 Grievance Panel has said.
-It says [it]: 29
+So, I don't think it's 20 entirely fair to say that none of it was Mr. O'Brien's 16:31 21 fault.
+I don't think that is a fair comment.
+22 225 Q. Do you agree with the opinion of the Grievance Panel, 23 and it's repeated, I suppose, a similar sentiment in 24 the review of the grievance maybe just in fairness I 25 will bring this up for your attention, AOB-50034.
+16:31 26 There was a Grievance Panel and then that grievance 27 decision was reviewed.
+At 5.8 to 5.9, this is the 28 decision of the Review Panel.
+It comments on what the 29 Grievance Panel has said.
+It says [it]:

-2 "... recognised that there's a contribution to the 3 delay by both the Trust and Mr. O'Brien in relation to 4 concluding the MHPS investigation.
-We find that this 5 should have been concluded in a timelier manner. lf 16:32 6 this investigation were as serious as it was reported 7 to be, the investigator should have been given time out 8 of her normal commitments to carry out the interviews 9 necessary and have the reports completed.
-This did not 10 It is not referenced.
-There was no one happen.
-16.32 11 pressing the completion of these matters, irrespective 12 of the breach of the published timeframes.
-While 13 Mr. O'Brien complains about the timescale of these matters, he too contributed to this, and while some 14 15 delays are understandable and acceptable, others simply 16:32 16 The Trust has contributed to this.
-While one are not.
-17 might argue that the parties are equally culpable, the 18 Trust, as the employer, has the responsibility to take 19 control of the process in the timescale for completion.
-20 Its general acceptance of the slow pace and failure to 16:33 21 seek to have" -- this is the grievance closed out at an earlier position deserves mention so perhaps that moves 22 23 on into the grievance issue?
+delay by both the Trust and Mr. O'Brien in relation to concluding the MHPS investigation.
+We find that this should have been concluded in a timelier manner.
+16:32 this investigation were as serious as it was reported to be, the investigator should have been given time out of her normal commitments to carry out the interviews necessary and have the reports completed.
+This did not It is not referenced.
+There was no one 16:32 pressing the completion of these matters, irrespective of the breach of the published timeframes.
+Mr. O'Brien complains about the timescale of these matters, he too contributed to this, and while some delays are understandable and acceptable, others simply 16:32 The Trust has contributed to this.
+While one might argue that the parties are equally culpable, the Trust, as the employer, has the responsibility to take control of the process in the timescale for completion.
+Its general acceptance of the slow pace and failure to seek to have" -- this is the grievance closed out at an earlier position deserves mention so perhaps that moves on into the grievance issue?